-It starts in school where teach grammar apart from literature, geometry from algebra and philosophy apart from religion.
-We forget to teach why each subject is related to the other, instaead we focus on passing standardized tests.
-Too bad the real world isn’t a series of multiple choice tests.
+It starts in school where they teach grammar apart from literature, geometry from algebra and philosophy apart from religion.
+They forget to teach why each subject is related to the other, and focus on standardized tests, instead.
+Too bad the real world isn’t a series of multiple choice tests!
 In medicine, we break the body into pieces, parts and syndromes, we isolate, medicate and operate.
 We hope the pharmacist knows enough to make sure we don’t let our doctors work against each other.
 In religion we each claim God, made in our image, and dismiss the beliefs of others.

 We pit accountants against marketers, artists against engineers and left brain against right brain.
-We label and diminish people to bumper stickers with words like “liberal,” ”conservative,” “spiritual,” “religious,” etc… We define each other by our own ego.
+We label and diminish people to bumper stickers with words like “liberal,” ”conservative,” “spiritual,” “religious,” etc… We define all others by our own ego.

-One of the things artists can do is put it back together for us.
+Only artists can put it all back together for us.
 A great painting shows us that the people we read about were human, a poet tells us that historical figures felt the same emotions we do and a great song is timeless.
 In every organization there are artists and philosophers who have slipped past the suits who have the wisdom, perspective and talent to help us understand how it all fits together.

 So many times we are asked to compare and contrast and we only focus on the contrast.
 It’s our way.
 It happens in religion, in politics, in relationships.
 We focus on our differences instead of our similarities.
 Imagine if we began every serious discussion, negotiation or relationship by focusing and valuing what we have in common first.
 What if we sought to understand each other instead of yelling at each other?

-I’ve been drawn to Eastern Philosophies for this reason.
-What I like about the Eastern way, religion, medicine and otherwise, is the look at the whole.
+I’ve been drawn to eastern philosophies for this reason.
+What I like about the eastern way, religion, medicine, and otherwise, is that they look at the whole.
 Japanese companies have 100 year business plans.
 Eastern medicine is considered “wholistic” by Westerners, as if there is an alternative.
 (It’s also called alternative medicne.)
 Short term profits, test results and personal short term victories become incidental when you take the wholistic approach.
 The trouble is, it requires a release of ego.

 I oftent think about the men who built the Cathedrals of Europe.
-How must it have felt to begin the process of building something that was take 200 hundred years to complete?
+How must it have felt to begin the process of building something that would take 200 hundred years to complete?
 It took artists to start projects like this, people who saw the big picture.
 It took faith, an understanding that your life’s meaning is entirely one of service and creation.
 (And really hard work.)
-How much hope must the brickmakers have placed on the artists drawing of the completed building, one their great-great grandchildren might get to see?
+How much hope must the bricklayers have placed on the artist’s drawing of the completed building, one their great-great grandchildren might get to see?